<img alt="" src="https://secure.bali6nora.com/145236.png" style="display:none;">

 Lowering the cost of customer acquisition, especially for those high lifetime value customers, drives improved EBITDA.

-This is where marketing automation and sales tools like CRM are so critical.
+This is where marketing automation and sales tools like CRM are critical.
 Marketers need to know what it costs to generate leads, track the conversion of those leads to customers, and monitor what influences those processes.
-The only way to do that is to have insight into the customer journey.
-That insight comes from marketing automation and CRM.
+The only way to do that is to have insight into the customer journey, which comes from marketing automation and CRM.

-Continuously improving marketing and sales effectiveness will lower the cost to acquire new customers, which increases EBITDA.
+Continuously improving marketing and sales effectiveness will lower the cost of acquiring new customers, which increases EBITDA.

 3. Build investments in marketing and sales, not just spend money